Francis A. Dales: SS Santa Elisa

-Most of the merchant ships in the convoy were British owned and British crewed.
-The SS Santa Elisa, a 6,200 ton freighter, was one of two U.S. operated ships.
+Most of the merchant ships in the convoy were British owned and crewed.
+The SS Santa Elisa, a 6,200 ton freighter, was one of two American operated ships.
 She was carrying 7,000 tons of aviation fuel in drums.
 Dales had been assigned to the Santa Elisa for sea training.
 Commanding an anti-aircraft gun on top of the bridge, the most exposed position on the ship with no cover available he took part in the initially successful defence against three days of heavy attacks while steaming eastwards from the straits of Gibraltar towards Malta.